 EU defends airline data-sharing after court ruling

-The European Commission has urged member states to continue data-sharing on air passengers despite a court ruling that put its legal model in doubt.
+The European Commission has urged member states to continue sharing data on air passengers, despite a court ruling that put its legal model in doubt.

 Julian King, the EU commissioner for security issues, told press in Brussels on Wednesday (26 July) that the verdict “does not affect member states’ obligations to implement what we agreed”.

-The EU has so-called Passenger Name Records (PNR) deals in place with Australia, Canada, and the US, as well as an internal EU version and bilateral accords.
+The EU has so-called Passenger Name Records (PNR) deals in place with Australia, Canada, and the US, as well as an internal EU version.

-They enable security services to share data on points such as travellers’ names, itineraries, payment methods, health problems, and meal preferences, for counter-terrorist purposes.
+They enable security services to share data on issues such as travellers’ names, itineraries, payment methods, health problems, and dietary preferences in order to track terrorist suspects.

 But the EU court in Luxembourg said earlier on Wednesday that the Canada deal went beyond what was needed and violated the “fundamental right to respect private life”.